Pulsar Timing Constraints on the Fermi Massive Black-Hole Binary Blazar Population: The Cosmic Blazar Population and Gravitational-Wave Backgrounds

-The strain can be expressed in terms of the GW amplitude at a nominal per-frequency as $h_{\rm c} = A_{\rm yr}\left(f / 1 \, {\rm yr}^{-1}\right)^{-2/3}$.
-After obtaining the characteristic strain spectra with Eq.~\eqref{eq:strain}, we evaluate the amplitudes at the nominal per-year frequency, $A_{\rm yr}$, which we then compare to PTA upper limits.
+The strain is usually expressed in terms of the GW amplitude at a nominal reference frequency of 1 yr$^{-1}$, as $h_{\rm c} = A_{\rm yr}\left(f / 1 \, {\rm yr}^{-1}\right)^{-2/3}$.
+After obtaining the characteristic strain spectra with Eq.~\eqref{eq:strain}, we evaluate the amplitudes $A_{\rm yr}$, which we then compare to PTA upper limits.
 Given that PTAs are most sensitive to the most massive binaries at lower redshifts, we expect that the GW amplitude distributions we compute will be most sensitive to what the demographics of our mock populations are at lower redshifts.